-- b. the activity cannot avoid conditions or circumstances that, in the event of a natural hazard, might jeopardize the health or safety of persons or result in the damage or destruction of property, including: - i. new construction on existing lots of record within hazardous land or additions/modifications that allow for increased occupancy, increasing the probability that persons are put in jeopardy in the event of a natural hazard - ii. major investments beyond those required for continuation of the current use within hazardous land, substantially increasing the value of property at risk of damage or destruction in the event of a natural hazard - 14.
+- b. the activity cannot avoid conditions or circumstances that, in the event of a natural hazard, might jeopardize the health or safety of persons or result in the damage or destruction of property, including: - i. new construction on existing lots of record within hazardous land or additions/modifications that allow for increased occupancy, increasing the probability that persons are put in jeopardy in the event of a natural hazard - 14.
 Barring further clarification from the Province of Ontario after April 1, 2024, it is assumed that the concept of Two-Zone Floodplain management continues to be valid and supported, for the reasons for which it was originally implemented.
 The following policy is therefore intended to address those areas described as Flood Fringe.
 If an area of Flood Fringe is simultaneously affected by other natural hazards, those other more stringent natural hazard policies shall apply.